SwattiGuptaa/ledger/Solution.md

 * Read part of application can use NOSql db and can be populated asynchronously using Mq
 * Logging can also be done asynchronously
 * Scheduler can be separate service/ or even AWS lambda
+* Broadcasts messages for updates to client balance can be a separate service as well.
 * Cache implementation for reconciled data
 * POST API can be updated to send back URL to check progress.
 * Validations - Improved validations